Summer Health Academy - Frequently Asked Questions

 Will you provide the food?
 All meals will be provided

 How long is the program?
 The program is for 4-weeks.
-Program dates are July 5 to August 1
+Program dates are June 17 to July 14, 2018

 Will I be able to leave the program to visit family?
 Students are required to stay on campus during the SHA to experience the fullness of all the activities planned throughout the 4-weeks.
 There is opportunity for family to engage with the program through our pre-SHA orientation and at the concluding of SHA program through our end of program Ho'ike (celebration)